Laser kiss cutting (or kiss die cut) consists in removing the superficial portion of a sheet of material according to a specific cutting path.

 Unlike normal laser cutting, laser kiss cutting does not go through all the material but remains on the surface layer.

-Due to this characteristic, kiss cutting is mainly used in the digital converting and textile industries.
+Due to this characteristic, kiss cutting is mainly used in the paper converting and textile industries.

 Laser kiss cutting is used when the superficial layer of a material made up of two attached sheets must be cut.

-The manufacturing of adhesive labels is an example of one of the most common applications of kiss cutting.
+Laser die cutting of labels is an example of one of the most common applications of kiss cutting.
 The laser cuts out the surface layer into the shape of the adhesive to facilitate its removal from the support layer.

 Laser kiss cutting can also be applied to the field of fabric decoration.